 For farmers the work injury contribution and contribution to group life insurance are also statutory.
 The group life insurance is a very small fixed amount (e.g. 12 euro in 2012) and is not simulated in the model.
-Other insurance schemes, like unemployment contribution, are voluntary for self-employed.
+Other insurance schemes, like unemployment contribution, are voluntary for self-employed, and therefore are not simulated in EUROMOD.